telerik/xaml-docs/controls/raddataform/features/add-edit-delete-operations.md

 RadDataForm supports editing of types that do not implement the IEditableObject or INotifyPropertyChanged interfaces.
 Still, please note that in this case you cannot take advantage of the cancel edit feature and the **Cancel** button will not be enabled.

->You can find a detailed explanation on how to implement the IEditableObject in this: [MSDN article](http://msdn.microsoft.com/en-us/library/system.componentmodel.ieditableobject.aspx)
+>tipYou can find a detailed explanation on how to implement the IEditableObject in this [MSDN article](http://msdn.microsoft.com/en-us/library/system.componentmodel.ieditableobject.aspx)

 ### AutoEdit